 Ticket prices vary depending on how high you want to go and how you want to get there – stairs or lift.
-It is possible to take a lift all the way to the top (with the option to stop at the second floor) or to walk up to the second floor and then get a lift to the top.
+It is possible to take a lift all the way to the top (with the option to stop on the second floor) or to walk up to the second floor and then get a lift to the top.

-July and August are the busiest times of year to visit The Eiffel Tower but it is usually quite busy all year round.
+July and August are the busiest times of year to visit The Eiffel Tower, but it is usually quite busy all year round.
 It is possible to book tickets two months in advance of your visit.
 I would highly recommend booking a skip the queue ticket for the Eiffel Tower ahead of your visit to Paris.

 4. Big Ben, England